pycom/pycom-documentation/chapter/gettingstarted/connection/instructions.md

 - Look for the reset button on the module (located at a corner of the board, next to the LED).
 - Locate the USB connector on the expansion board.
-- Insert the {{ module }} module on the the expansion board with the reset button pointing towards the USB connector.
+- Insert the {{ module }} module on the Expansion Board with the reset button pointing towards the USB connector.
 It should firmly click into place and the pins should now no longer be visible.